Nxamaseri Lodge is a delightful island getaway in a shallow water Okavango Delta environment.

 On our most recent visit in September 2013, Nxamaseri had plans for a swimming pool, to be completed early in 2014.

 Nxamaseri's activities include boat trips, mokoro excursions, and fishing.

 The lodge also offers fly-fishing and lure/spinning fishing, with top quality equipment throughout the year, under expert guidance at every level.
 Like most Okavango lodges, Nxamaseri operates a 'catch-and-release' policy – except for the occasion bream for the dinner table.
 They have two large flat bottom boats – which are stable for several people and ideal for photography.

 Tiger-fishing here is particularly good, but the best time of year is from August – November.
 Bream is best from March – June.
 Note that in the first 3 months of the year, the rain and new floodwaters are said to disturb the fish, which move out to the floodplains so fishing in the channels can be more difficult.

 Nxamaseri isn't a lodge for big-game safaris, but as we've mentioned before, the channel is a super waterway for bird watching.
-It's home to a tremendous variety of waterbirds; with rarities like skimmers, as well as a host of egrets, storks, kingfishers and warblers all present.
-On our last trip, in October 2007, our sightings included jacanas, herons, fish eagles, cormorants, darters, bee-eaters and king-fishers.
-We also saw a colony of nesting skimmers on the sandy bank of the river.
+It's home to a tremendous variety of waterbirds; with rarities like skimmers, as well as a host of egrets, storks, kingfishers and warblers.
+On previous trips, our sightings have included jacanas, herons, fish eagles, cormorants, darters, bee-eaters and king-fishers.
+We have also seen a colony of nesting skimmers on the sandy bank of the river.

 Quite a bit further upstream of the lodge, on the main Okavango River, there's a colony of carmine bee-eaters at a location known locally as 'the red cliffs'.
 This is occupied from around early September to the end of December, but is probably at its best in late-September/early-October (the best time for most migrant species here).